Devin Singletary Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 Season Stats

-- Singletary has taken 188 attempts for a team-leading 870 rushing yards (51.2 per game) and scored seven touchdowns.
+- Singletary has had 188 carries for a team-leading 870 rushing yards (51.2 per game) and scored seven touchdowns.

 - He has received 188 of his team's 461 carries this season (40.8%).